 Connecting and Retrieving ID

-Connecting to recorder 1 OK Retrieving recorder EP-ID OK Testing recorder EP-ID for type OK Confirming type & version OK Retrieving recorder RID OK Making CRC test OK Created recorder data-directory: E:\Test\71 a801\UP\U5179 Making the MED file OK Retrieving RAM data OK Making the MRD file OK Testing power-down OK Reading Clk-data OK Making the RID file OK
+Connecting to recorder 1 OK Retrieving recorder EP-ID OK Testing recorder EP-ID for type OK Confirming type & version OK Retrieving recorder RID OK Making CRC test OK Created recorder data-directory: E:\Test\71a801\UP\U5179 Making the MED file OK Retrieving RAM data OK Making the MRD file OK Testing power-down OK Reading Clk-data OK Making the RID file OK

 Cancel

 Figure 5.2 Connecting and Retrieving

 Once the connection has been established, a window appears with information on the recorder's mode (see figure 5.3).

 Figure 5.3 Connecting to the Recorder Press OK.
-The Recorder is now on-line, as indicated at the bottom of the SeaStar window.
-If you have selected to use the Connection Wizard, the following window appears: Logger type ecorder Wizard Serial number Type: DST centi Battery life.
-Place Program and start Serial: C6439 Program and recorder the mouse here to start recorder Battery Remaining: 87% see the remaining battery life in % Retrieve recorder data Memory Used: 0% Retrieve Recorder Data Amount of Disconnect recorder Mode Status memory used Disconnect Recorder Recorder was in sleep mode Recorder Mode d without starting Status of Recorder Close Figure 5.4 Connection Wizard SeaStar checks which version of firmware is in the recorder.
-If the software does not recognize the firmware the user will be asked to update SeaStar as there might be a new functionality in the firmware which SeaStar does not support.
-Connection Time Registration Each time SeaStar connects to a Recorder, the PC time and recorder time is registered to a binary file, with a CLK extension.
+The Recorder is now on-line, as indicated at the bottom of the Mercury window.
+If you have selected to use the Connection Wizard, the following window appears:

+Figure 5.4 Recorder Wizard Mercury checks which version of firmware is in the recorder.
+If the software does not recognize the firmware the user will be asked to update Mercury as there might be a new functionality in the firmware which Mercury does not support.
+Connection Time Registration Each time Mercury connects to a Recorder, the PC time and recorder time is registered to a binary file, with a CLK extension.
 This information is also saved to a text file with the extension CCT.
 Another text file is created with the extension CCD, containing various information, for example on previous connection and time comparisons, depending on the status of recorder.
 If a previous CCT file exists and the recorder was in sleep or slumber mode, a PC vs. recorder clock comparison is calculated, indicating difference in seconds and ppm.
-If the recorder was in measurement mode, then a drift calculation is performed, based upon PC-time comparison to the recorder's clock and measurement sequence.
-The RIT file contains partly the same information as the CCD file.
+If the recorder was in measurement mode, then a drift calculation is performed, based $\ upon \ \mathsf{PC}\text{-}\mathsf{time}\ \mathsf{comparison}\ \mathsf{to}\ \mathsf{the}\ \mathsf{recorder's}\ \mathsf{clock}\ \mathsf{and}\ \mathsf{measurement}\ \mathsf{sequence}.$ The RIT file contains partly the same information as the CCD file.
 Upon retrieving date from a recorder and converting the data, the last measurement retrieved time and the next scheduled measurement time is compared to the PC time.
 The results are added to the CCD file and the MIT file.
 Note: If the retrieved number of data does not match the last measured number of data, erroneous results are to be expected.
-Step 4 - Set New Measurement Parameters (If the recorder has already been set up to record data and you want to retrieve data, go directly to step 6).
+Step 4 - Set new Measurement Parameters (If the recorder has already been set up to record data and you want to retrieve data, go directly to step 6).
 Select Program and start recorder in the wizard and select which interval, single or multiple, you want to use (see figure 5.5).

-Figure 5.5 Intervals

-If you are not using the wizard choose the Edit menu and the New Measurement Sequence Definition command.
+Figure 5.5 Intervals If you are not using the wizard choose the Edit menu and the New Measurement Sequence Definition command.
 The following window appears: